dflock/docker_aliases/README.md

 ### dps | docker_ps

-Enhanced version of 'docker ps' which outputs two extra columns:
+Enhanced version of `docker ps` which outputs two extra columns:

 - **IP**  : The private IP address of the container
 - **RAM** : The amount of RAM the processes inside the container are using